Sore Throat Remedies: 16 Natural Gargles

 Sore throat remedy: Turmeric and water

 This yellow spice is a powerful antioxidant, and scientists think it has the strength to fight many serious diseases.
-For a sore throat remedy, mix 1/2 teaspoon of turmeric and 1/2 teaspoon of salt into 1 cup of hot water and gargle.
+For sore throat remedies, mix 1/2 teaspoon of turmeric and 1/2 teaspoon of salt into 1 cup of hot water and gargle.
 An added bonus?
 Turmeric may even banish your belly issues!

 Sore throat remedy: Wheatgrass juice

 Another good sore throat remedy: Wheatgrass juice.
-A quick rinse and spit with this chlorophyll-rich liquid helps prohibit bacteria growth and ease throat pain.
+A quick rinse and spit with this chlorophyll-rich liquid help prohibit bacteria growth and ease throat pain.
 Wheatgrass juice is said to help stop toothache pain and revitalize weakened gums when it’s held in the mouth for about five minutes.
 Here’s why experts say juicing and these 20 other health trends are overrated.

 Sore throat remedy: Clove tea

 Add 1 to 3 teaspoons of powdered or ground cloves to water, then mix and gargle.
 Cloves have antibacterial and anti-inflammatory properties that can help soothe and heal a sore throat.
-(These are the seven genius ways this cook uses tea in her favorite recipes!)

 Sore throat remedy: Tomato juice